 Many Bexar Audubon Society trips take place in San Antonio, but we sometimes venture farther afield to explore state parks and natural areas.
 Wherever we go, we hope you’ll join us!

 Bexar Audubon is not planning group outings and birding field trips now, but please go out individually to listen and look at the birds—they are totally unaffected by our concerns.
 And you never know what you'll see in your own backyard or area parks!
-We do know of one in-person birding event scheduled for next spring.
-Click on the Birding the Border logo below for details.
+If you're interested in doing a bioblitz at the Kirchoff Prairie in Wilson County, see details below.

 Tips For Hiking During The Pandemic